b-lukaszuk/RJ_BS_eng/contents/julia_first_encounter.md

 As mentioned in @sec:julia_other_types `Bool` type can take one of two values `true` or `false`.
 The code inside `if`/`elseif` clause runs only when the condition is `true`.
 You can have any number of `elseif` clauses.
 Only the code for first `true` clause runs.
-If none of the previous condition matches (each and every one is `false`) the code in `else` block is executed.
+If none of the previous condition matches (each and every one is `false`) the code in the `else` block is executed.
 Only `if` and `end` keywords are obligatory, the rest is not, so you may use

 ```